 The science libraries on the main campus are the Walter Geology Library, the Life Science Library, and the Kuehne Physics Mathematics Astronomy Library.
 The Marine Science Library is located at the Marine Science Institute in Port Aransas.

 The Fine Arts Library contains collections that support learning and research in art, music, theatre, and dance.
 The collections include a variety of formats, including books, journals, musical scores, plays, CDs, and DVDs.
 UT Austin students, faculty and staff members, and courtesy borrowers may check out digital cameras, camcorders, and boom boxes.
 Cassette players may be checked out for use in the listening carrels.

 Learning and research in architecture, interior design, urban planning, landscape architecture, and related disciplines are supported by the Architecture and Planning Library and, within it, the extensive collection of architectural drawings and other records in the Alexander Architectural Archive.

 Other units of the University Libraries include the Classics Library.
 The Collections Deposit Library is a limited-access facility that houses a number of specialized collections.

 Information for Borrowers

-Borrower responsibilities.
-Borrowers are responsible for maintaining correct records of their identification numbers and mailing addresses with the University and for obtaining corrected borrower cards in case of error or a change in data.
-Borrowers are responsible for the return of items checked out to them until they are returned.
+Borrowers are responsible for maintaining correct records of their identification numbers and email addresses with the University and for obtaining corrected borrower cards in case of error or a change in data.
+Borrowers are responsible for items checked out to them until they are checked in.
 The University Libraries is not responsible for notifying borrowers that materials are overdue.